rebelsky/csc207c/_readings/priority-queues.md

   /**
    * Determine if the structure is empty.
-   */
+   *
-  public boolean isEmpty();
+   * @return true if the structure is empty and false otherwise */ public boolean isEmpty();

   /**
    * Determine if the structure is full.
-   */
+   *
-  public boolean isFull();
+   * @return true if the structure is fall and false otherwise */ public boolean isFull();